Jeffrey Morgenthaler is about as close as it gets to a legend in the drinks industry.

 So much so, he became the topic of a running joke amidst our Top 100 bar travels.

-Literally 50% of the time when we’d sit at an international bar and tell a bartender where we were from (Portland), their response would be:
+Literally 50% of the time when we sit at an international bar and tell the bartender we’re from Portland, their response would be:

 “Oh!
 My buddy Jeff is from Portland!”

 Aside from being named one of the most influential people of the last century within the industry, he’s about as good of a dude as it gets.

 Seriously, his passion for his career and his employees is unlike anything I’ve seen.